SSA Antitrust Policy and Meeting Guidelines

 - In case of doubt about the propriety of a topic of discussion, consult staff management or corporate counsel.

-- If a member has a reservation concerning remarks or discussion at an SSA meeting, officially state the reservation; if the discussion is not terminated or resolved satisfactorily, the concerned member should leave the meeting.
+- If a member has a reservation concerning remarks or discussion at an SSA board meeting, officially state the reservation; if the discussion is not terminated or resolved satisfactorily, the concerned member should leave the meeting.

 Compliance with these guidelines involves not only avoidance of antitrust violations, but avoidance of any behavior which might be considered improper.
 Antitrust laws are complex and far-reaching.
 This statement is not a complete summary of all applicable laws.
 It is intended to highlight and emphasize certain basic precautions designed to avoid antitrust problems.
 In case of doubt, seek the guidance of staff management or SSA counsel or your own corporate counsel if antitrust questions arise.
 More detailed information is available upon request.
 Call 703-575-8000.